skip to content

 Best next move

-Start with instrumentation, annotation, and record/replay.
-Those pieces make the feedback loop visible, which gives the rest of the series somewhere concrete to point.
+Start with tracing, annotation, and record/replay.
+Those pieces make the feedback loop visible, which gives the rest of the series something concrete to point at.

 Where this fits